billimek/k8s-templates/README.md

 1. [helm](helm/) - set-up helm
 1. [heapster](heapster/) - standing-up a heapster deployment for the dashboard to use for deeper metrics
 1. [secrets](secrets/) - for creating secrets used in the cluster
-1. [rook](rook/) - rook-ceph storage cluster for all the things to use for storage
-1. [consul](consul/) - consul KV store (using rook) for traefik to persist cert data in a HA deployment
 1. [traefik](traefik/) - traefik ingress & reverse proxy